 - 2.1 WARNING Installing a stove is a controlled service, the law requires that the installation is completed by a qualified installer or that the building inspector is in formed.
 Check with your local authority. - 2.2 ASBESTOS This Portway stove does not contain asbestos, but asbestos material may be encountered during installation of the stove.
-If in doubt contact a suitably qualified professional to deal with Asbestos or material suspected to be asbestos. - 2.3 WEIGHT Your stove is heavy 71.5kg Net (85kg packed) take care when moving it and ensure that the fireplace to which you are attempting to install it can take the weight consider the use of a load distribution plate. - 2.4 FIREGUARD This stove becomes extremely hot is use, therefore a fireguard should be used if children, the elderly or infirm are present. - 2.5 FIREPLACE Stoves become extremely hot in use, therefore the fireplace to which the stove is installed must be made from durable fireproof materials.
+If in doubt contact a suitably qualified professional to deal with Asbestos or material suspected to be asbestos. - 2.3 WEIGHT Your stove is heavy 65kg Net (78kg packed) take care when moving it and ensure that the fireplace to which you are attempting to install it can take the weight consider the use of a load distribution plate. - 2.4 FIREGUARD This stove becomes extremely hot is use, therefore a fireguard should be used if children, the elderly or infirm are present. - 2.5 FIREPLACE Stoves become extremely hot within use, therefore the fireplace to which the stove is installed must be made from durable fireproof materials.
 Thin stone slabs (less than 50mm) risk cracking unless cut into sections to allow for expansion and backed by heat resistant concrete.
-Even beyond the safety clearances stated items subjected to radiant heat from the stove can still become extremely hot, therefore please take care when siting items such as fuel, paper etc. - 2.6 AIR SUPPLY - Your stove needs air to breathe and therefore perform correctly.
+Even beyond the safety clearances stated items subjected to radiant heat from the stove can still become extremely hot, therefore please take care when siting items such as fuel, paper etc. - AIR SUPPLY Your stove needs air to breathe and therefore perform correctly.
 There must be a permanent fresh air supply into the space to which it is installed equal to 550mm2 for each kW of output.
-This can often be provided by air leaking around door frames etc. It is commonly accepted that this level of adventitious ventilation alone may suffice for stoves of output less than 5kW but requirements for additional ventilation should be considered.
+This can often be provided by air leaking around door frames etc. It is commonly accepted that this level of adventitious ventilation alone may suffice for stoves of output less than 5kW but in the case of any doubt, fit a purpose made air vent.
 If an extractor fan is fitted in the room, any interconnecting room or room in the vicinity can detrimentally affect the performance of the stove so please check stove performance with these extraction fans in operation.
 Where there are additional combustion appliances within the property please ensure that the relevant requirements of Approved Document J of the Building Regulations are complied with.
 When air inlet grills are positioned to provide combustion air they must not be liable to blockage.
-Regular checks should be made to ensure that any air inlet grill is not obstructed.
-It is essential that the stove has adequate air supply for combustion and ventilation.
-Apertures provided for this purpose shall not be restricted. - 2.7 REGULATIONS: All local regulations including those referring to National and European standards need to be complied with when installing this appliance.
+Regular checks should be made to ensure that any air inlet grill is not obstructed. - 2.7 REGULATIONS & HEARTH REQUIREMENTS: All local regulations including those referring to National and European standards need to be complied with when installing this stove.
 Refer to the current version of BS 8303, Code of Practise for installation of domestic heating and cooking appliances burning mineral fuel.
 Refer to the current version of BE EN 15287-1, Design, Installation and Commissioning of Chimneys.
-The hearth should extend a minimum at least 300mm in front of the stove (Portway recommend 400mm) and 150mm to each side.
-A minimum of 50mm clearance to non-combustible materials is required at each side of the stove for access for servicing and maintenance.
-There must be no combustible material positioned within 1000mm of the front of the stove.
+In accordance with Approved Document J the hearth should extend a minimum at least 225mm in front of the stove (400mm is recommended) and 150mm to each side.
+This stove has been tested for use with a superficial hearth of minimum 12mm thickness, hence the hearth temperature does not exceed 100 degrees C. A minimum of 100mm clearance to non-combustible materials is required at each side of the stove for access for servicing and maintenance.
+There must be no combustible material positioned within 1000mm of the front of the stove that could be affected by heat.